Code-Institute-Submissions/MS2-FilmAnseo/README.md

 * [GitHub](https://github.com) is used to sore the project files and host the live site (GitHub Pages)
 * [GitPod](https://www.gitpod.io/) is the IDE used.
 * [Audacity](https://www.audacityteam.org/) was used to create the audio file.
+* [IconArchive](https://iconarchive.com/show/small-n-flat-icons-by-paomedia/map-marker-icon.html) was used as source of the favicon.

 ## Testing